 - We advise you exercise normal safety precautions in China.
+Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 - Be a smart traveller.
 Before heading overseas: